1947

 house is just a mirage, a mere shell of what was originally desired, a hodgepodge of original

-Because there is no serious interest in the restoration of the House of Apache Fires house, at
+Because there is no serious interest in the restoration of the House of Apache Fires house at

-this time, perhaps, the monumental bombshell of “who” the architect really was is a moot point
+this time, perhaps, the monumental bombshell of 'who' the architect really was, is a moot point

 to many.
 However, someday, I hope there will be more serious interest and ample funding for